 As they say on One Happy Island: Bon Probecho!

 Guide to Best Local Restaurants in Aruba Downtown Oranjestad

 Aruba Tourism Authority: Get maps, travel advice and other valuable resources on the official tourism website.
-In accordance with guidelines of the World Health Organization (WHO), Aruba has introduced a policy requiring travellers from select countries to have proof of vaccine against yellow fever effective March 1, 2018.
-Exceptions include people with certain medical conditions as well as those 60 years of age and older.
 Check the official Aruba Tourism Authority site for details.